akhlei/Nebulus/README.md

-# Nebulus - project from 2015
+# Nebulus - 2015
-IAT 267 Project - Learning Java OOP, design patterns and code organization
+IAT 265 Project - Learning Java, object oriented programming, software design patterns and code organization.

+Space themed interactive application where the user manipulates and observes various particles in space.
+Incorporates interaction, graphics, sound and text.

-Incrementally improved upon over several weeks as part of school program.
+Incrementally improved upon over several weeks as part of school program - intended to teach production of maintainable and readable code and skills with debugging and refactoring.
+Developed on Eclipse IDE.

-Learning exercises for Object Oriented Programming, file organization, design patterns, and utilising various Java libraries and functions.
-Vector images for planets are creative commons licensed.
+Vector images available through creative commons license.